nicoguaro/nicoguaro.github.io/posts/isometric_inkscape2.rst

 Second approach
 ---------------

-For this type of schematic I would prefer to create an axonometric grid (``File > Document Properties > Grids``).
+For this type of schematic, I would prefer to create an axonometric grid (``File > Document Properties > Grids``).
 After adding the grid to our canvas it is pretty straightforward to draw the figures in isometric view.
 The canvas should look similar to the following image.